aminnekoufar/mikrotik_updater/README.md

 # mikrotik_updater
-in mikrotik open ssh servise > ip/services
+in mikrotik open ssh service > ip/services

 in ip.txt write all ip mikrotik like > ip/user/password